 - The bomber's radio is damaged in Dr. Strangelove, meaning it can't be recalled.

 - In The Wicker Man, the natives sabotage the policeman's plane, cutting out his communication with the mainland.

 - Fantastic Voyage: It's the vital laser that is sabotaged, and the only source for parts to fix it is the radio.

 - When the shark starts its climactic attack in Jaws and Chief Brody tries to call for help, Quint destroys the radio - because he has to be the one to kill the shark.

-- Done in Tremors 2.
+- Done in Tremors 2: Aftershocks.
 The creatures destroy the radio accidentally because they associate heat with prey.

 - When Jack decides to kill Wendy and Danny in The Shining, one of his first acts is to disable the radio so she cannot call for help.

-- Indiana Jones sabotages the zeppelin's radio in The Last Crusade to prevent it from being ordered back to Germany.
+- Indiana Jones sabotages the zeppelin's radio in Indiana Jones and the Last Crusade to prevent it from being ordered back to Germany.
 The zeppelin turns around anyway when the crew discovers the sabotage.

 - The German: Early in the dogfight, a bullet flies through Red Leader's cockpit and takes out the radio.

 - In "Fate Is The Hunter" the airplane's radio failed as part of a series of cascading failures that led to its disasterous crash landing.
 Oddly, the same thing happened on a test flight although they had none of the other problems.
 They found that the problems on the first flight had caused the captain's coffee to spill and seep into the electronics.
 This knocked out the radio and caused a false alarm in a good engine